observablehq/framework/examples/loader-duckdb/src/index.md

 Inputs.table(languages)
 ```

-We can also make a quick chart of the state of learning of modern foreign languages in European countries using [Observable Plot](https://observablehq/com/plot/); note that the stacked percentages go above 100% in most countries because a lot of pupils learn at least two foreign languages.
-Ireland (IE) is the only exception (as English is not taught as a foreign language).
+We can also make a quick chart of most-frequently taught modern foreign languages in Europe using [Observable Plot](https://observablehq.com/plot/); note that the stacked percentages go above 100% in most countries because many pupils learn at least two foreign languages.
+Ireland (IE) is the only exception as English is not taught as a foreign language.

 ```js echo
 const domain = d3.groupSort(languages, v => -d3.sum(v, d => d.OBS_VALUE), d => d.language)